 Online direct lenders are generally the fastest option for getting a loan.
 Filling out the application often takes no more than 15 minutes if you have your information and documents on hand.
 With some lenders, you can get approved within a few minutes.
 Others might want to review your application before they request documentation.

 - Typically get approved in: A few minutes to a week.

 Although they tend to take longer overall than online direct lenders, peer-to-peer platforms typically don’t involve anything extra.
 Like with direct online lenders, approval can take a few minutes if you have all of your information and documents ready.
 However, some lenders might require more time.

 - Typically get approved in: A few business days to a few weeks.

 One of the drawbacks of borrowing from a bank or credit union is that getting approved for a personal loan can take much longer.
 There are a couple reasons for this.
 For one, banks often have higher credit standards than online lenders and might take more time reviewing your application to make sure you meet their criteria.

 Also, both banks and credit unions often don’t have the technology to process applications quickly.
 Many rely on staff to underwrite their loans, which generally takes more time.

-Once you’re approved, the lender just transfers your funds to your bank account.
+Once you’re approved, online lenders just send the money to your bank account with an ACH transfer.
 Typically that kind of transfer takes around one business day, though some can get you your funds as soon as the same day if you’re approved that morning.

 Aside from the type of lender you apply with, how long it takes to complete the personal loan process depends on your: